 Amy Robbins is a Doctor of Clinical Psychology, a wellness speaker and host of Life, Death, and the Space Between podcast.

-After fifteen years of seeing the similarities in what SO many people are experiencing – a feeling of disconnection – Amy was inspired to blog these insights, as well as to develop a new series of courses focused on finding deeper connection in life, expected in 2018.
+After fifteen years of seeing the similarities in what SO many people are experiencing – feelings of disconnection and existential angst – Amy was inspired to start a podcast to explore life, death, consciousness and ultimately what it all means.

 She also serves as elected Vice Chairperson and Secretary of her Local School Board and on the Board of Directors at Gardeneers, a NPO developed to strengthen garden education and existing school curriculum around healthy food in Chicago Public Schools.

 It’s Amy’s dream to touch each person she works with, enabling them to follow her lead in engaging and living life to its fullest through positive connection.